TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Details of Assets Used

-\begin{itemize} \item \textbf{FFHQ (Flickr-Faces-HQ)~\cite{karras_style-based_2019}:} This dataset served as the primary source for high-quality, diverse static portrait images used as the base for deepfake generation.
+\paragraph{Source Images for Deepfake Generation} \begin{itemize} \item \textbf{FFHQ (Flickr-Faces-HQ)~\cite{karras_style-based_2019}:} This dataset served as the primary source for high-quality, diverse static portrait images used as the base for deepfake generation.
 It contains 70,000 high-resolution images of diverse human faces with diverse ages, ethnicities, and image backgrounds originally intended for GAN benchmarking.
 We utilized images from the 1024x1024 resolution subset.
 The dataset can be accessed through the following link: \url{https://github.com/NVlabs/ffhq-dataset} under Creative Commons BY-NC-SA 4.0 license by NVIDIA Corporation. \end{itemize}